cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/1 - SQL injection.md

 What we have to do here is to login as `jeremy:jeremy` to go far with the challenge.

-At this point with burp we can see the post request and understand if it is possible to manipulate it to bypass the login with sql injection:
+**==At this point with burp we can see the post request and understand if it is possible to manipulate it to bypass the login with sql injection:==**
 - ![[Pasted image 20250104152146.png]]
 Here we added
 ``` sql